andreicozma1/CS581-Algorithms-Project/README.md

   --test_every TEST_EVERY
                         During training, test the agent every n episodes. (default: 100) --max_steps MAX_STEPS
-                        The maximum number of steps per episode before the episode is forced to end. (default: 200) --agent {MCAgent,DPAgent}
+                        The maximum number of steps per episode before the episode is forced to end.
+If not provided, defaults to the number of states in the environment. (default: None)
+  --agent {MCAgent,DPAgent}
                         The agent to use.
-Currently supports one of: ['MCAgent', 'DPAgent'] --gamma GAMMA         The value for the discount factor to use. (default: 0.99) --epsilon EPSILON     The value for the epsilon-greedy policy to use. (default: 0.4) --update_type {first_visit,every_visit}
+Currently supports one of: ['MCAgent', 'DPAgent'] --gamma GAMMA         The value for the discount factor to use. (default: 0.99) --epsilon EPSILON     The value for the epsilon-greedy policy to use. (default: 0.4) --type {onpolicy,offpolicy}
                         The type of update to use.
-Only supported by Monte-Carlo agent. (default: first_visit) --env {CliffWalking-v0,FrozenLake-v1,Taxi-v3}
+Only supported by Monte-Carlo agent. (default: onpolicy) --env {CliffWalking-v0,FrozenLake-v1,Taxi-v3}
                         The Gymnasium environment to use. (default: CliffWalking-v0) --seed SEED           The seed to use when generating the FrozenLake environment.
 If not provided, a random seed is used. (default: None)